 Due to WNBL commitments with the Bendigo Spirit Lavey was only able to join the rest of Richmond’s AFLW squad for pre-season training in January.
 In a Port Melbourne VFLW intraclub match in early February Lavey impressed with her speed and hard-running to create play and kicked two goals.

 Lavey made her AFLW debut at 27 years of age in Round 3 against Collingwood at the Swinburne Centre on 14 February, however due to a COVID-19 lockdown in Melbourne crowds weren’t allowed to attend the game.
 In her AFLW debut Lavey had six kicks and nine handballs in Richmond’s 17 point loss.
-Family and friends were able to attend games and watch Lavey later in the season.
+Later in the season family and friends were able to attend games and watch Lavey.

 Richmond lost all six games in their debut 2020 AFLW season and also lost their first four games in 2021, however the Tigers had improved significantly in their first season and a half in the AFLW, in Round 4, 2021 Carlton defeated the Tigers by five points.
-Lavey was part of Richmond’s first ever AFLW win when the Tigers defeated Geelong by 47 points in a Round 5 Friday night game at GMHBA Stadium.
+Lavey was part of Richmond’s first ever AFLW win when the Tigers defeated Geelong by 47 points in a Round 5 Friday night away game at GMHBA Stadium in Geelong.